Luiszicart/Luiszicart/README.md

 - ⚡ Fun fact: I'm an ultra trail runner and still can't get to the bus in time!
 - :seedling: I am currently deepening my knowledge in React, Node and Testing.
+- :hammer: Goals for this year?
+Refine the web development path, polishing specific knowledge and learning about new technologies.

 ### Languajes and Tools